ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 ## Cloud Internet Services (CIS)
 {: #CIS}

-In addition to providing Global Server Load balancing and Domain name services, Cloud Internet Services (CIS) provides many security features to help meet compliance requirements in a pay as you go or bundled package.
+In addition to providing Global Server Load balancing and Domain name services, {{site.data.keyword.cis_full_notm}} (CIS) provides many security features to help meet compliance requirements in a pay as you go or bundled package.

-Consider leveraging Cloud Internet Services or other third-party products such as Akamai, Cloudflare, Imperva, Barracuda, or F5 to meet security requirements such as:
+Consider leveraging {{site.data.keyword.cis_full_notm}} or other third-party products such as Akamai, Cloudflare, Imperva, Barracuda, or F5 to meet security requirements such as:

 -   **DDoS Protection:** Shields your website from malicious attacks that flood it with traffic.
 -   **Web Application Firewall (WAF):** Acts as a security guard for your website, filtering out suspicious traffic and blocking known threats like SQL injections and code injection attempts.